Syd Solomon: Late life

 Solomon and his wife Annie moved to Sarasota, Florida, in 1946.
 Sarasota is home to the Ringling Museum of Art where Solomon first began displaying his work.
 His was the first work by a contemporary artist to be displayed in the museum.
 His work was quickly noticed by other artists and curators.

 Solomon's art was included in several national exhibitions throughout the 1950s.
 In 1955, the couple first visited East Hampton, New York, which soon after became their second home.
 By 1959, the Solomons had developed the ritual of spending winter and spring in Sarasota and then autumn in the Hamptons.
-Solomon continued this dual lifestyle for over the next 30 years.
+Solomon continued this dual lifestyle for the next 30 years.
 The environmental settings of his two homes worked as inspiration for his paintings.
 By this point, the Solomon family had grown to include a daughter, Michele, and later a son, Michael.
-By 1959 the artist had begun regular showings at the Saidenberg Gallery in New York while also doing shows in both the Hamptons and in Miami.
+By 1959 the artist had begun regular showings at the Saidenberg Gallery in New York while also doing shows in both the Hamptons and Miami.

-In the 1960s Solomon's reputation reached a high point and he was being shown at many of the finest museums in the world.
+In the 1960s, Solomon's reputation reached a high point and he was being shown at many of the finest museums in the world.
 In 1961 he received several awards and accolades including the 13th New England Annual and the Painting of the Year from the Whitney Museum of American Art.
 This popularity made him an influential personality in both his Hamptons and Sarasota communities.
 He helped bring many well-established artists down to Florida after he started his Institute of Fine Art at New College.
 These artists included James Brooks, Larry Rivers, and Conrad Marca-Relli.
 The Solomon home in the Hamptons had become a sort of cultural gathering spot for many famous artist and writers.

 In 1970, Solomon, with the help of architect Gene Leedy, built his award winning home and studio on Siesta Key in Sarasota.
 In 1975 the New York Cultural Center and the Ringling Museum held retrospective exhibitions of the artist's works.

 Around 1990, Solomon began to display symptoms of Alzheimer's disease.
 After a long battle with the disease, Solomon died on January 24, 2004, at 86 years old.
+He died at Sarasota, Florida.

 Style

-After the 1950s Solomon's style became heavily influenced by nature.
+After the 1950s, Solomon's style became heavily influenced by nature.
 His works illustrate his fascination with the climatic and overall environmental conditions of land, sea, and sky.
 In the 1960s he started using polymer tempera as a base and would then combine it with various colored inks and oils.
 Solomon was also one of the premier artists to use acrylic paint.
 He became a fan of a specific resist technique that used a lactic caseing solution to mask the painting.
 His painting gestures usually consisted of circles, squares, and curves.
 Solomon was not concerned with perfection in his art strokes as much as rough edges that left for unpredictability.
 Although he used a range of colors in his paintings, the color black has always played a big part in his work.